“An artsy, 8-bedroom hotel in the former headquarters of the Dutch East India Company at Fort Cochin”

 - Extra beds

-Breakfast can be taken whenever you want.
+Breakfast can be taken wherever you want.
 You have a choice of fresh breads and pastries, muffins, fruit and eggs, or South Indian options such as a banana and coconut dosa (rice-flour pancakes).
 Food is tasty, healthy and perfectly cooked.
 There’s always lots of fresh fruit available, as well as drinks throughout the day.
-You can eat at a lovely wooden communal dining table, upstairs on a more private (though rather dark) mezzanine, or in your room.

-As Trinity only has a small kitchen area it only offers breakfast, but you can have lunch and dinner at boutique sister hotel Malabar House, a 200-metre walk across the Parade Ground.
-Its restaurant, Malabar Junction, is on a lovely outdoor terrace by a small pool and has a short but wonderful menu of delicious and healthy dishes.
-There's a particular focus on fresh fish; dishes might include prawns with mango, seafood salad and spicy pork vindaloo.
+For something a little more substantial, you can have lunch and dinner at boutique sister hotel, Malabar House, a 200-metre walk across the Parade Ground.
+Its restaurant Malabar Junction, is on a lovely outdoor terrace by a small pool and has a short but wonderful menu of delicious and healthy dishes.
+There's a particular focus on fresh fish; dishes might include prawns with mango, seafood salad or spicy pork vindaloo.

 Malabar House also has a wine lounge, Divine, which showcases Indian wines and serves tapas-style food combining European and Eastern flavours.